ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 }
 {% endgraph %}

 Since the in-order traversal of the output must go through the entire left tree before going through the right, we know that 1's left subtree doesn't change.
-The right side is different though -- if 8 remains the right child, we'll break the heap rule.
+The right side is different though.
+If 8 remains the right child, we'll break the heap rule.
 So we detach it.

 {% graph %}
 digraph {